Targeted Naltrexone -

 Costly and inconvenient inpatient treatment may be avoided

-Using naltrexone only as needed costs less that using it every day
+Using naltrexone only as needed costs less than daily use

-There may be fewer side effects when naltrexone is not used every day
+Fewer side effects when naltrexone is only used as needed

-Long term compliance with medication use is enhanced compared with daily use
+Long term compliance is easier compared with daily use

-Pleasurable endorphins from healthy activities are not blocked
+Natural endorphins from healthy activities are not blocked so non-drinking pleasures are promoted

-Gradual reduction of drinking minimizes the risk of delirium tremens
+Gradual reduction of drinking with the Sinclair Method minimizes the risk of delirium tremens

 Problems with The Sinclair Method: